-When a host device invokes a status request ORB while the printer is printing, the status request ORB will be added at the tail of linked list of ORBs.
-Then can the printer fetch the status request ORB earlier than other ORBs?1
+While the printer is printing, status request ORBs will be added to the tail of the linked list of ORBs.
+Thus, the host must wait for all preceding data ORBs to be processed.
+Can the printer fetch the status request ORB earlier than these preceding ORBs?1

 4.1.3.
-Login scheduling policy for race condition
+Login scheduling policy (race condition)

-Many hosts can invoke login requests to print while the target printer is printing the document from a host.
-When the printing finished, can the host device which was waiting longer than other hosts login earler ?
+Many hosts can invoke login requests while the target printer is busy.
+When the printer becomes available, can the host device which has waited the longest be logged-in next?

 4.2.
-Solutions of this proposal
+Solutions in this proposal